eseidel/space_traders/README.md

 ⏱️ 66s until 2023-05-20 10:31:43.985
 ```

-## Other Dart Clients

-The only other one I've seen is: https://crucknuk.itch.io/space-traders
-But I've not seen the source for that and it appears to be v1 rather than v2.

 ### Bugs to report to OpenAPI
 * Required arguments in request body should make body required/non-nullable.
   Example: RegisterRequest for POST /users/register